Shocking campaign earned us 10 international awards

 In today’s modern world, cobalt has become an important commodity for its use in the creation of rechargeable batteries that power the likes of e-bikes, e-scooters, and e-cars.
 But the people who work in cobalt mines in the Democratic Republic of Congo (DRC)—a third of whom are children—experience the dark side of green technology every day.
 In a devastating campaign for Amnesty International, we highlighted the inhumane conditions faced by the miners, which the organization likens to slavery in the Middle Ages.

 The “Electric Slaves” campaign features a series of striking images, including young children and a breastfeeding mother hard at work, and depicted their life expectancies using a depleting battery symbol.
-The impactful project, with authentic images by Gwenn Dubourthoumieu, recently scooped up Gold and Silver awards at Golden Drum, two Silver Awards at Epica, and a Bronze at Eurobest.
+The impactful project, with authentic images by Gwenn Dubourthoumieu, recently scooped up Gold and Silver awards at Golden Drum, two Silver Awards at Epica, a Bronze at Eurobest, Merit Awards at The One Show and the 10th jubilee is a Silver at Cresta Awards.

 People have the impression that buying an electric car means doing a good deed.
 Our task was to question this “purity” and draw attention to a big paradox.
 On one hand, you have this advanced technology solving problems in industrial countries but on the other hand you have low-tech mining in developing countries like the Democratic Republic of Congo that bases itself on the exploitation of poor people.
 Our campaign is based on a survey by Amnesty International.
 It reveals that most electric vehicle manufacturers still do not require ethical standards for cobalt mining.
 Therefore, the working conditions in the mines are as bad as our photos depict.